 The Healthcare Financial Management Association (HFMA) released a comprehensive consumer guide for understanding health care costs and pricing.

-The Colorado Hospital Report Card gives consumers more information about average hospital charges and average reimbursement rates paid by insurance companies.
+The Colorado Hospital Price Report gives health care consumers more information about average hospital charges and average reimbursement rates paid by insurance companies or health maintenance organizations.

 The DORA Price Report contains information on the average hospital charges for specific diagnosed procedures compared to the average reimbursement that insurance companies will pay for patients.